 My final thoughts in this ButcherBox review

-So, there you have it: my honest ButcherBox review (and why I recommend it to practically everyone).
+So, there you have it: my honest ButcherBox review (and why I use and recommend it).
 Subscribing to ButcherBox not only gets you delicious high-quality meats, but also peace of mind in knowing that you'll always have paleo, keto, and Whole30-compliant meats on hand.
 So you can feel even more confident in your healthy eating decisions.